WGBH-MLA/FixIt/readme.md

 The value of `transcript` should be the ID (`pk`) of the transcript the user is viewing.

 ----
 `/api/profilestats/` and `/api/profilestats/{username}/` provide statistics about users.
-The former provides this data in a paginated list of all users, and the latter provides the same data for a single user by their username.
+The former provides this data in a paginated array of all users, and the latter provides the same data for a single user by their username.
 This endpoint only accepts GET requests.
 Example data from the single-lookup endpoint:
 ```javascript
 {
     "completed_challenges": {